wifinigel/wlan-extcap-win/README.md

 ## 6. Credits

 This project is based on Adrian Granados' original python scripts on the [wlan-extcap project][wlan-extcap] - if you're a Mac user, check it out!
 Thanks to Adrian for doing all the ground work on this.
-If you're a Mac user, you should definitley buy all of his products: [Adrian Garandos web site][adrian_site]
+If you're a Mac user, you should definitely buy all of his products: [Adrian Garandos web site][adrian_site]

 Thanks to Johannes Luther for the heads-up with a couple of issues when updating packages on the WLANPi.
 Great spot & thanks for the great feedback!